 Bend the Arc: Southern California volunteers are organizing for justice at the local, state, and federal levels.

-We're fighting for criminal justice reform in CA
+We're transforming the criminal legal system in CA

 We're standing in solidarity with immigrant communities